E2 Series Shinkansen: Withdrawals

 Withdrawals of E2 series sets commenced in October 2013, with the withdrawal of sets J2 and J3.

 Preserved examples

 Car E223-23 of former set J10 was moved from Sendai Depot to Sanwa Tekki Corporation in Utsunomiya, Tochigi, in February 2017, where it is preserved.

+Car E223-1101 is used as a training facility at the Shinkansen Education and Training Center, a training facility of JR East.

 Car E224-127 of former set J14 was moved from Sendai Depot to the Hirosawa City theme park in Chikusei, Ibaraki, in November 2018, where it is preserved.